whats2000/GriffinOWO/README.md

 1. Inquis Alert: Allow you to tell the inquisher spot in the party chat

 ### Dungeon
-1. Dungeon Decoy Waypoint: Show where to place decoy
+1. Dungeon Decoy Waypoint: Show where to place the decoy
 2. Dungeon Gyro Waypoint: Show where to use gyro
-3. Dungeon Mining Waypoint: Show where to mine down phrase and where to get through
+3. Dungeon Mining Waypoint: Show where to mine down phrases and where to get through
-4. Dragon Timer: Dragon Timer will display the dragon spawning count down depend on skip order [R -> O -> B -> P -> G]
+4. Dragon Timer: Dragon Timer will display the dragon spawning countdown depending on skip order [R -> O -> B -> P -> G]
 5. Dragon Spawn Message/Title: Better dragon spawn detect to not trigger by fire veil wand

 ### Combat
 1. Alignment Tracker: The alignment Tracker for the gyro wand will track both your and other players' alignment
 2. Gyro Cool Down Tracker: Gyro Cool Down Tracker for the gyro wand will track the cd of the gyro wand right click ability
-3. Gyro Range Marker: Gyro Range Marker will draw a gyro circle when in valid distance and tell you if in cool down
+3. Gyro Range Marker: Gyro Range Marker will draw a gyro circle when in the valid distance and tell you if it is in cooldown
 4. Flare Range Marker: Display the range of the flare
 5. Flare Timer: Flare Timer will display the flare time when you are in flare range
-6. Terminator Exchange Click: Will exchange your attack and use keybind while hold terminator
+6. Terminator Exchange Click: Will exchange your attack and use keybind while holding the terminator

 ### Crimson Island
 1. Broke Hype Detect: Detect Hype stopped grand combat xp without using the book of state
 2. Flare Trade: Party other players and send vanquisher spot and disband the party after send
-3. Vanquisher Alert: Tell the location and x y z of the vanquisher and the location to the party with patcher format coord
+3. Vanquisher Alert: Tell the location and x y z of the vanquisher and the location to the customized channel with patcher format coord
+4. Lava Sea Creature Alert: Tell the location and x y z of the Mythic Lava Sea Creatures and the location to the customized channel with patcher format coord

 ### Rift
 1. Enigma Souls Waypoint: Show Enigma Souls Waypoint, you can use `/enigma` too